 Welcome to our gallery of handmade ceramic art tile panels.
-Some of these are already in the homes of collectors, but many are still available and can be viewed at the venues listed in their description.
+Our tile and mosaic panels differ from many mosaics in that several different techniques may be used to create the individual tiles.
+Each tile is made entirely by hand in our studio.
+On occasion we may include polished or rough stones to add a different texture and quality.
+Some of these panels are already in the homes of collectors, but many are still available and can be viewed at the venues listed in their description.
 New panels may be added at any time, so please check back often.

 Hunter & Hunted